insidewhy/the-party/README.markdown

    * CommonJS systems (node/phantom).
    * AMD module systems (require).
    * Non-modular systems (by concatenating modules with their dependencies into a single output file).
- * Test cases for all features (using mocha).
+ * Test cases for all features (using mocha, see src/test).
  * Uses esprima for parsing and escodegen for code generation, allows source code to be small and fast (can compile itself in less than 0.5 seconds on a mid-powered laptop).
  * Grunt task runner to make development a bit easier.

-# Note on the source structure

-The transpiler is written in EcmaScript Harmony syntax itself in src.
-It maintains a copy of its own transpiled code in the lib directory.

 ## Usage
     $ the-party -h